-Plans, diagrams, and step-by-step instructions for building a simple 4-by-6-foot outdoor shed.
+Free plans, diagrams, and step-by-step instructions for building a simple 4-by-6-foot outdoor shed.
+Step-by-step instructions, too!

 Have you been longing for a shed where you can store lawn and garden equipment, sports equipment, compact outdoor furniture, and miscellaneous tools and supplies?
 When inconspicuous, functional storage is all you’re looking for, a lean-to shed is the perfect solution.